Shareholder Litigation: What's Your Shareholder Dispute?

 Understanding what’s at the core of your shareholder dispute can provide you with a sense of direction when it comes to evaluating your options and generally what litigation may entail.
 However, the complexity of these cases, as well as the density of Texas laws regarding shareholder litigation, make it crucial to have legal representation by your side from the very beginning.

-Through due diligence and meticulous evaluation of our clients’ current situations, options, and objectives, our team at Hendershot, Cannon & Hisey, P.C. can help structure the targeted and most appropriate approach for litigating a dispute and seeking recourse involving all types of issues, including:
+Through due diligence and meticulous evaluation of our clients’ current situations, options, and objectives, our team at Hendershot, Cowart & Hisey, P.C. can help structure the targeted and most appropriate approach for litigating a dispute and seeking recourse involving all types of issues, including:

 - Breach of fiduciary duty / Breach of contract